Community Programs & Services

 Center for Neurobehavioral Health

-The ARTC is one of twelve Regional TRAID Centers (RTCs) operating within the State of New York.
+The ARTC is one of twelve technology-related assistance for individuals with disabilities (TRAID) operating within the state of New York.
 The goal of the program is to improve access to, and acquisition of, assistive technology devices and services for persons with disabilities of all ages and all disabilities within Clinton, Essex, Franklin, and St. Lawrence Counties.
+The ARTC services include device loans for people to try at home, school, work, and in their communities, device demonstrations, and other services related to assistive technology devices.

 Alzheimer’s Disease Caregiver Support Initiative (ADCSI)

-Contact information: For more information about services and programs, please visit the ADCSI’s web pages.
+For more information about the ADCSI program, please visit the ADCSI web pages.

 Autism Intervention Programs (AIP)

-This life span clinic is professionally staffed by licensed psychologists, licensed mental health counselors, and certified school psychologists.
-The clinic serves as a training site for school psychology interns and graduate students who work under the supervision of professional staff for the completion of select neuropsychological and psychoeducational evaluations.
-Referrals to the clinic include cognitive and behavioral problems associated with concussion, acquired brain injury (e.g., TBI), and problems related to aging or disease.
+The NCPS, commonly referred to as “the Clinic,” represents a fourth center program.
+The NCPS is a lifespan clinic that is staffed by licensed psychologists and certified school psychologists.
+The licensed psychologists and certified school psychologists are psychology department faculty.
+The NCPS also serves as a training site for school psychology interns and graduate students who work under the supervision of the school psychology faculty for the completion of select neuropsychological and psychoeducational evaluations.
+Referrals to the clinic include those for cognitive and behavioral problems associated with concussion, acquired brain injury (e.g., TBI), as well as problems related to aging or disease.
 Children with developmental concerns associated with presumed central nervous system dysfunction or brain damage are referred for evaluation.
-Children suspected of having autism spectrum disorder are also evaluated by clinical staff trained in the assessment, diagnosis, and treatment of the condition.
-The clinical team works with school districts, community agencies, and health care providers to promote the overall well being of the children and adults evaluated at the clinic.
+Children suspected of having autism spectrum disorder are also evaluated by clinical staff trained in the assessment, diagnosis, and treatment.
+The clinical team works with school districts, community agencies and health care providers to promote the overall well-being of the children and adults evaluated at the clinic.

 Third Age Adult Day Center (TAADC)